Turtles at the Bottom 🐢

 The trick is to use the identity operator:

-Another way to determine or verify an operator in a new basis is through the use of commutators.
-The reason is that commutators are basis independent.
-For example, \([\mathbf{X}, \mathbf{P}] = [\mathbf{\bar X}, \mathbf{\bar P}] = i\hbar\).
-This method may require some guessing and checking, whereas the unitary method above is an explicit calculation that should always give the correct result, though it may be more challenging to acquire mathematically.
+Another way to determine or verify an operator in a new basis is via commutators, which are basis-independent: e.g., \([\mathbf{X}, \mathbf{P}] = [\mathbf{\bar X}, \mathbf{\bar P}] = i\hbar\).
+This may require some guess-and-check, whereas the unitary method is explicit and always works—though it can be harder to carry out by hand.

 As a practical note, when working with operators it’s helpful to supply them with a test function to act on, otherwise it isn’t always clear exactly how they simplify.